Film Noir

 This is another obsession with me, another example, along with baseball, of what I think of as intelligent popular culture, at least potentially.

 Film noir fascinates me as cultural diagnosis, a critical look of a suburbanizing society that was divesting in its cities.
-Film noir, at least superficially, seem to encourage the fear of cities and the suburban urge.
-But, in at least some of the films, noir seems to be questioning our decisions, asking if we are sure.
-The other fascination I have with noir is embedded in the history of movies and cities.
+Film noir, at least superficially, seeemed to encourage the fear of cities and the suburban urge.
+But, in at least some of the films, noir questioned our decisions, asking if we were sure.
+At the very least, much of film noir is the product of people who loved cities and who lovingly (and perhaps loathingly) filmed the decaying, abandoned parts of cities.

 Posts